Learning Discriminative Representations and Decision Boundaries for Open Intent Detection

 Our contributions are summarized as follows: \begin{itemize} \item We clarify the definition of the open intent detection problem and propose a novel and effective framework DA-ADB for the main challenges. \item A distance-aware strategy is designed to capture the distinguishing ability of each sample, which helps learn discriminative intent features. \item A novel post-processing method is proposed to learn tight decision boundaries adaptive to the feature space.
 To the best of our knowledge, it is the first attempt to automatically learn adaptive decision boundaries for detecting the unseen open class. \item Extensive experiments conducted on three challenging datasets show that our approach achieves consistently better and more robust results than state-of-the-art methods. \end{itemize}

 The idea of adaptive decision boundary (ADB) was presented in a preliminary version of this paper published in the proceeding of the thirty-fifth AAAI conference (AAAI-21)~\cite{Zhang_Xu_Lin_2021}.
 In this paper, we extend the preliminary version in the following aspects: \begin{itemize} \item A novel method is introduced to incorporate the distance information into the intent representations.
 It can capture the hardness of each sample with the distance-aware coefficient for effective training. \item A series of experiments are conducted to show the advantages of injecting distance-aware concepts into intent representations for open intent detection. \item We formulate the open intent detection problem and enrich the introduction and related work.
-More baselines are reproduced and added to our experiments with detailed analysis. \item The experimental results are updated with our TEXTOIR platform~\cite{zhang-etal-2021-textoir}, which has standard and unified interfaces for fair comparison~\footnote{Full codes are available at https://github.com/thuiar/TEXTOIR}. \end{itemize}
+More baselines are reproduced and added to our experiments with detailed analysis. \item The experimental results are updated with our TEXTOIR platform~\cite{zhang-etal-2021-textoir}, which has standard and unified interfaces for a fair comparison. \end{itemize}